Carotid Artery Disease Treatment in Phoenix, Arizona

 Like Peripheral Arterial/Vascular Disease, Carotid Artery Disease is a narrowed flow of blood through the vessel.
 This narrowing or blocked vessel becomes occluded by fatty deposits of plaque built up along the vessel wall leading to atherosclerotic disease.
 The Carotid artery is the main source of blood to your brain and therefore a narrowing or blockage in the carotid artery is a very serious complication and requires thorough and appropriate diagnosis and treatment.

 Many people with Carotid Artery Disease experience no symptoms even with severe blockage.
 Generally, this condition is found after the patient experiences a stroke or through other a routine patient examination.
-In rare occasions Carotid Artery Disease may cause ringing in the ears or fainting because of the lack of blood flow to the brain.
-Other symptoms may include weakness, numbness, slurred speech or facial drooping.
+On rare occasions, Carotid Artery Disease may cause ringing in the ears or fainting because of the lack of blood flow to the brain.
+Other symptoms may include weakness, numbness, slurred speech, or facial drooping.

 Sedentary lifestyle, Overweight obesity, Diabetes, smoking, high cholesterol levels, high blood pressure, Family history, high fat diet, and age above 75 are all factors

 Thorough physical examination and medical history.
 Your physician will also most likely be looking for a (bruit) swooshing sound in the carotid artery that is indicative of a narrowed artery.
 An Carotid Artery duplex ultrasound scan will also be performed to assess the flow of blood through the artery as well as the pressure.
 A CT or MRI may be done also to assess for stroke.

 The reason for the treatment of carotid artery disease is to reduce or mitigate the possibility of stroke.

 Lifestyle changes such as eating a healthier diet, reducing salt intake, exercising regularly, losing weight, and quitting smoking.